Structure in the Disk of epsilon Aurigae: Analysis of the ARCES and TripleSpec data obtained during the 2010 eclipse: Discussion

 SHAPE was used to interpret and model the mass transfer stream observed during third contact.
 A small sphere was set in the center of the frame and surrounded by a disk, representing the B star and the accretion disk.
-The primary F star is set in the background at roughly third contact and there are two separate "clouds" representing the observed mass transfer stream.
+The primary F star is set in the background moving past the accretion disk and there are two separate "clouds" representing the observed mass transfer stream (Figure~\ref{fig:shape}).
 The cloud farther out from the disk represents the higher velocity component that is illuminated by the F star first, and then transitions into the slower, closer in cloud as the eclipse ends.
-The deceleration from -60 km/s to -40 km/s over the projected distance of one F star radius is indicative of an 8 solar mass central star inside the disk, assuming the disk radius scale derived by Kloppenborg et al. (2015) at the 737 pc distance.
+The deceleration from --60 km/s to --40 km/s over the projected distance of one F star radius is indicative of a 6 to 8 solar mass central star inside the disk, assuming the disk radius scale derived by \citet{Klo15} at the 737 pc distance.
 The mass function implies an F star mass of 6 solar masses (q=0.78).
 For the 1 kpc distance, the implied mass inside the disk is 11 solar masses, and for the F star, 12 solar masses (q = 1.1).

-One challenging aspect of the stream velocity at third contact is why it only appears between RJD 55600 and 55650, which is only 0.3 percent of the orbital phase.
+One challenging aspect of the stream velocity at third contact is why it only briefly appears between RJD 55600 and 55650, which is only 0.3 percent of the orbital phase.
 This suggests the higher speed stream closely parallels the edge of the opaque disk.
-Broadband polarization reported by Kemp et al. (1986) spikes after mid-eclipse and during third contact, which suggests strong forward scattering of light by circum-disk material during those phases.
+Broadband polarization reported by \citet{Kem86} spikes after mid-eclipse and during third contact, which suggests strong forward scattering of light by circum-disk material during those phases.